Android-for-Python/Android-for-Python-Users/README.md

 # App Permissions

 Android restricts access to many features.
 An app must declare the permissions it requires.
-There are two different declarations, manifest and user.
+There are two different declarations: manifest and user.
 User permissions are a subset of manifest permissions.

 The [full list of permissions](https://developer.android.com/reference/android/Manifest.permission) is documented by Google.
-In general you must research the permissions needed by your app, resist the temptation to blindly guess.
+In general, you must research the permissions needed by your app.
+Resist the temptation to blindly guess.

-Note: starting with Android api 33 the names of the shared storage permissions changed.
+Note: starting with Android API 33, the names of the shared storage permissions changed.
 See [Storage Permissions](#storage-permissions).

 ## Manifest permissions

-Manifest permissions are declared in the buildozer.spec file.
-Common examples are  CAMERA, INTERNET, BLUETOOTH_SCAN, RECORD_AUDIO.
+Manifest permissions are declared in the `buildozer.spec` file.
+Common examples are: `CAMERA`, `INTERNET`, `BLUETOOTH_SCAN`, `RECORD_AUDIO`.
 Apps that scan Bluetooth or scan Wifi may require multiple permissions.

-For example if the app connects to a network add INTERNET permission.
+For example: If the app connects to a network, add `INTERNET` permission.

-WRITE_EXTERNAL_STORAGE is never required for api >= 30 https://developer.android.com/training/data-storage#permissions
+`WRITE_EXTERNAL_STORAGE` is never required for api >= 30. [[Learn more](https://developer.android.com/training/data-storage#permissions).]

-READ_EXTERNAL_STORAGE is never required for api >= 33 https://developer.android.com/reference/android/Manifest.permission#READ_EXTERNAL_STORAGE
+`READ_EXTERNAL_STORAGE` is never required for api >= 33. [[Learn more](https://developer.android.com/reference/android/Manifest.permission#READ_EXTERNAL_STORAGE).]

 ## User permissions

 Any app manifest permission documented as having "Protection level: dangerous" additionally requires a user permission.
-From Python this is initiated with a `request_permissions()` call.
+From Python, this is initiated with a `request_permissions()` call.
 User permission requests are seen as the dialog that Android apps present to the user.
 Of the four manifest permissions listed above, three are "dangerous".

-Many old Kivy examples show `request_permissions()` at the top of main.py, on newer versions of Android this will lead to unexpected behavior.
-Because it violates the [Kivy Lifecycle](https://kivy.org/doc/stable/guide/basic.html#kivy-app-life-cycle).
+Many old Kivy examples show `request_permissions()` at the top of `main.py`.
+On newer versions of Android this will lead to unexpected behavior, because it violates the [Kivy Lifecycle](https://kivy.org/doc/stable/guide/basic.html#kivy-app-life-cycle).

 Currently `request_permissions()` can only be called *after (not from)* `on_start()`, or from `build()`, and can only be called once per time step.
-Generally calling after `on_start` simplifies the app control logic for handling both the 'request' case and the 'previously granted' case; of course the user may deny permission and the app must handle this case.
+Generally calling after `on_start` simplifies the app control logic for handling both the 'request' case and the 'previously granted' case; of course, the user may deny permission and the app must handle this case.

 ```python
 from android.permissions import request_permissions, check_permission, Permission